qianyizh/ElasticReconstruction/README.txt

 and an initial camera pose trajectory as input, and outputs control lattices for the fragments.
 See its readme for more information.

++ BuildFragment
+This module calls KinectFusion in PCL and creates short-term fragments from the raw RGB-D stream.
+Ralative poses from depth frames to the corresponding fragment are also recorded and stored in a .log file.

 + BuildCorrespondence
 This is a pre-processing step of FragmentOptimizer.
 It takes fragments and an initial camera pose trajectory as input, applies ICP registration and outputs